10 most expensive Banksy artworks sold at auctions

 Sold by Sotheby’s London, Love is in the Bin is the partly shredded version of Girl with Balloon painting.
 It is Banksy’s most expensive physical artwork sold at an auction.

-When Girl with Balloon sold for USD 1.4 million in October 2018, a shredder hidden in the frame was switched on immediately after the gavel fell, and half the painting went through the shredder.
+When Girl with Balloon sold for USD 1.4 million (over INR 11 crore) in October 2018, a shredder hidden in the frame was switched on immediately after the gavel fell, and half the painting went through the shredder.
 This incident made headlines across the globe and shocked the art world.

-The owner of the shredded painting sold the work — renamed Love is in the Bin — for USD 25.4 million at Sotheby’s Contemporary Art Sale on 14 October 2021.
-The lot was expected to sell for an amount between USD 5.5 million and 8.3 million.
+The owner of the shredded painting sold the work — renamed Love is in the Bin — for USD 25.4 million (over INR 209 crore) at Sotheby’s Contemporary Art Sale on 14 October 2021.
+The lot was expected to sell for an amount between USD 5.5 million (over INR 45 crore) and 8.3 million (over INR 68 crore).

-Adding the buyer’s premium, the price came to USD 29.5 million.
+Adding the buyer’s premium, the price came to USD 29.5 million (over INR 243 crore).
 The auction price of Love is in the Bin is thus the highest paid for a Banksy artwork.

 Before its sale, the Banksy artwork had been on permanent loan to Germany’s Staatsgalerie Stuttgart museum since March 2019.